Thomasville man and woman facing death by distribution charges following overdose

 The Medical Examiner's Office eventually found that Linthicum died of a drug overdose.

-As of May 6, 2020, a Grand Jury returned an indictment for 2nd-degree Murder and Death By Distribution for Tessa Rae McCormick.
+As of May 6, 2020, a Grand Jury returned an indictment for second-degree murder and death by distribution for Tessa Rae McCormick.
 They also returned an indictment of felony accessory after the fact for Kevin Ross II.

 RELATED: Narcan Packing Party Aims To Save Lives By Fighting Drug Addiction In The Triad

-'Death by Distribution' bill that could send drug dealers to prison for 40 years is now a NC law
+RELATED: 'Death by Distribution' bill that could send drug dealers to prison for 40 years is now an NC law